bezurn004/Obsi-Forge-Apedia/Oracles/Miscellaneous/OCL_Story Clue.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Story Clue Oracle"
+  - "Story Clue Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Story"
+PageCategory: Story
+PageOrder: 3

 ## Oracle
-Oracle: "Misc"
+Oracle: Misc
 OracleFocus: "Story Clue"
 OracleDescriptor: "Generate story clues related to the Gather Information move."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Miscellaneous|Miscellaneous]]: Story Clue
+Generate story clues related to the Gather Information move.

+## Oracle: Story Clue
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-When you Gather Information to investigate a mystery, you might uncover clues in the form of messages, rumors, eyewitness reports, data, or physical evidence.
+> When you [[MV_Gather Information|Gather Information (move)]]to investigate a mystery, you might uncover clues in the form of messages, rumors, eyewitness reports, data, or physical evidence.
 You can use this oracle to help reveal what this evidence connects to or implicates.
-Then, use the outcome of the Gather Information roll, strong hit, weak hit, or miss, to guide whether the clue brings clarity or complications.
+Then, use the outcome of the [[MV_Gather Information|Gather Information (move)]]roll, strong hit, weak hit, or miss, to guide whether the clue brings clarity or complications. ^guidance-ISSF-Core1-0-OclStoryClue

-## Oracle: Story Clue
 | 1d100 | Result |
 |:---:|:--- |
 | 1-3 | Affirms a previously understood fact or clue |